Lloyd’s “Street Love” is a college playa’s bible!

 2. YOU (5/5)

 6. INCREDIBLE (4/5)

 14. ONE FOR YOU (5/5)

-You can argue that the topics attached to most of the songs on this album are amateur-sounding, but you definitely cannot argue with Lloyd’s approach on each of them.
+You can argue that the topics attached to most of the songs on this album are amateur-sounding, but you definitely cannot argue with Lloyd’s approach to each of them.
 Lloyd is extremely versatile with his vocals on this album, and it displays throughout.
-Not only does he show smoothness, passion, enthusiasm, playfulness, and hurtfulness in his voice throughout, but each are all believable in their own unique way.
+Not only does he show smoothness, passion, enthusiasm, playfulness, and hurtfulness in his voice throughout, but each sound comes across as believable.

 Lloyd doesn’t follow up “Street Love” with the same magic on his newer albums.
-Yes, I would’ve liked him to emerge into a R&B superstar, but more importantly, for me,, I wanted him to explain how to navigate through love after you get out of college.
+Yes, I would’ve liked him to emerge into an R&B superstar, but more importantly, for me, I wanted him to explain how to navigate through love after you get out of college.